aptech/docs/docs/data-management/data-cleaning.rst

         26       4453          .
         20       5189    Average

-:func:`indexcat` can tell us the row indices of a column that contain missing values.
+:func:`indexcat` can tell us the row indices of a column that contains missing values.

 ::